 Cost (est.): $350,000

-The announcement of the JETcopter VTOL concept and the intention to display the mock-up at Aero, Europe's largest aviation trade event, indicates that JETcopter is serious about making an established foray into the VTOL space.
-Their aircraft is currently powered by two 500hp piston automotive engines so as to not further complicate the mission with unproven propulsion technology, but the configuration could likely change as battery technology advances.
-Furthermore, the relatively low price of the VTOL means that it will be accessible by a larger array of customers, both private and those who intend to serve as commercial operators.
-Stay tuned to the publicity and announcements that the company makes at Aero for an indication of future progress.
+The announcement of the JETcopter VTOL concept, and the presence of an aircraft mock-up at Aero (Europe's largest aviation trade event) indicates that JETcopter is serious about making a foray into the VTOL space.
+Their aircraft is currently powered by two 500hp piston automotive engines so as to not further complicate the design with unproven powerplant technology, but the configuration could likely change as battery technology advances.
+Furthermore, the relatively low price of the VTOL means that it will be accessible by a larger array of customers, both private as well as to companies who intend to serve as commercial operators.
+Stay tuned to the publicity and announcements that the company makes for an indication of future progress.